 Remember: the products or features that form the business solution are the HOW part of the equation.
 The definition of the business solution is the WHO, WHAT & WHY components.

-Check out our product management training courses to learn how high-functioning product management teams become great at the WHO, WHAT & WHY practices that improve the HOW execution.
+Check out our product management training courses and certification to learn how high-functioning product management teams become great at the WHO, WHAT & WHY practices that improve the HOW execution.